 Export-controlled information housed at Caltech must be managed in accordance with these guidelines.
 Export-controlled information that is received by or brought to Caltech must be housed on an IMSS-run server designated for this purpose.
-Any exceptions must be explicitly approved by the Director of Information Security, the Director of Export Compliance, and the Vice Provost for Research.
+Any exceptions must be explicitly approved by the Chief Information Security Officer, the Director of Export Compliance, and the Vice Provost for Research.

 - Do not access Controlled Information from shared, public computers such as kiosk computers in libraries, hotels, and business centers, or from computers that have no local access control.